In this article

 Sizing: XS to XL | Quality: Grade-A | Style and details: Open collar with no buttons | Price: $

 In addition to the crewneck, I also tested Quince’s polo sweater.
 It has the same lightweight and buttery softness, just with a different cut.
-I’ve had this sweater longer — about four months now — so I’ve been able to wear it more than the crewneck.
-I found myself reaching for it through this past fall, even on those unusually warm days, because it’s breezy and a somewhat less conventional cut.
+I’ve had it for a little over a year and wore it plenty through last fall and this spring.
+I found myself reaching for it through this past fall, even on those unusually warm days, because it’s breezy and has a somewhat less conventional cut.
 After a couple dozen or so wears it has pilled very slightly around the arms.
 But it’s such a good price that I think it’s still worth it.
-Like their crewneck, this sweater’s available in sizes XS to XL but in just five colorways: ivory, navy, camel, black, and heather gray.
+Like the brand’s crewneck, this sweater is available in sizes XS to XL but in just seven colorways.

 Best splurge-worthy fun cashmere sweater